kevinburke/doony/readme.md

 2. Edit the `matches` value of the `manifest.json` file to contain the server names of your Jenkins servers (see [Match Patterns][patterns]).

+2. Run `git update-index --skip-worktree manifest.json` so you don't accidentally commit your `manifest.json` change.

 3. Open [chrome://extensions](chrome://extensions) and click "Load unpacked extension".

 4. Navigate to this repo and click "Open"